 turned into the camp Medic in a gallon-size, resealable bag, with the person’s name and phone number on it

 Epi Pens should be carried by the person or responsible adult.
-All medication must be picked up prior to camp closing.
+All medications must be picked up prior to camp closing.

 5. Is there a reduced fee for not participating in camp the entire week or day?